-- From the standard toolbar, click the Add Data button.
-Alternately you can also drag and drop using the Catalog Window. - Select the UGA towns 2009.shp from Baseline data in Module1 folder (same as above). - Using either the selection tool or the Select by Attributes dialog box, select a feature (in this case, any region e.g. Soroti) from the UGA adm1.shp layer. - From the Main Menu toolbar, click Selection > Select by Locations
+- Select the kenya_all_towns.shp from Baseline data in Module1 folder (same as above). - Using either the selection tool or the Select by Attributes dialog box, select a feature (in this case, any region e.g. Kericho) from the KEN_adm1.shp layer. - From the Main Menu toolbar, click Selection > Select by Locations